simplajs/simpla-video/README.md

 # Simpla Video
 ![Version][bower-badge] [![Build status][travis-badge]][travis-url] ![Size][size-badge] [![Published][webcomponents-badge]][webcomponents-url] [![Simpla slack group][slack-badge]][slack-url]

 Simpla-video is an editable video embed built on the Simpla content system.
-It lets you directly embed responsive videos from services like Youtube and Vimeo on your page.
+It lets you directly embed responsive videos from services like Youtube and Vimeo on your page, and defer loading them until a user interacts with it.

 <!---
 ```